ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 z = \frac{\hat{x} - \mu}{\sigma/\sqrt{n}}
 $$

 This test statistic follows a gaussian distribution and one can use gaussian CDF tables to determine the p-value of the given data (either one-tailed or two-tailed).
+The sample mean is a sufficient test statistic for estimating the mean of a gaussian distribution, so this test is the best that one can do (we lose no information relative to the full data distribution when we take the mean as our test statistic).

 References: